How to piss off Irish People – (as a tourist)

 For whatever unknown reason, many people seem to be under the impression that Ireland is a land stuck back in time.

-I have quite literally been told by tourists that they where surprised to see things like ‘highways', ‘direct flights' and ‘iPhones'.
-Yes, iPhones 🤦♀️
+I have quite literally been told by tourists that they were surprised to see things like ‘highways', ‘direct flights' and ‘iPhones'.
+Yes, iPhones ๐คฆโโ๏ธ

-It may come as a surprise but just like the rest of the world Ireland has moved on with the times.
-We are just as a developed as any other European country.
-And we are also highly educated so I don't know why people expect us to be dumb.
+It may come as a surprise, but just like the rest of the world Ireland has moved on with the times.
+We are just as developed as any other European country.
+And we are also highly educated, so I don't know why people expect us to be dumb.

 9. ‘I'm Irish Too'

-But if you where not physically born in the country or moved here at an early age then in the eyes of an Irish person you are not Irish.
+But if you were not physically born in the country or moved here at an early age, then in the eyes of an Irish person, you are not Irish.
 You're of Irish descent.
 And ye,s it's different.

-We see Irish people as someone who grew up in Ireland, with our customs, our schooling, our weather, our own unique environment.
+We see Irish people as those who grew up in Ireland, with our customs, our schooling, our weather, and our own unique environment.

 Now, before you come at me, I am not disputing anyone who has Irish DNA.
 It's more the terminology that tourists tend to get wrong.

-If you have Irish parents, grandparents, great grandparents or someone in your bloodline that was Irish.
+If you have Irish parents, grandparents, great grandparents or someone in your bloodline who was Irish.

-Then yes, of course you have Irish heritage.
-And that is something you should be really so proud of.
-And maybe in your home country, you drop the word heritage or decent, but in Irelan, it's probably best you use it.
+Then yes, of course, you have Irish heritage.
+And that is something you should be really proud of.
+And maybe in your home country, you drop the word heritage or descent, but in Ireland, it's probably best you use it.

 This one always throws me.
 There are over 5 million people living in Ireland, yet tourists often assume we all know each other.